kapalesachin/CloudFoundryExample/README.md

 $ mvn clean package
 ~~~

+If you don't haven any Maven setup there is file kept under CloudFoundryExample\runnableJarfile

 ## Running the application on Cloud Foundry

 To run the application on Cloud Foundry, first target and long into a Cloud Foundry environment, then run this command: